CSLearning4U/StudentCSP/_sources/CSPWhileAndForLoops/ch8_exercises.rst

         .. tab:: Question

-            Rewrite the code for the multiplication table from 1 to 2 using a while loop and a for loop instead.
+           Rewrite the code that prints the times tables for 1 to 3 using a while loop and a for loop instead of two for loops.

             .. activecode::  ch8ex10q
                 :nocodelens: